Superdensity and bounded geodesics in moduli space: Introduction

 There have been a number of results that help explain the phenomenon described in Masur's criterion.
 For instance, Cheung and Masur constructed a half-translation surface (where we allow side identifications by translation and rotation by $\pi$) whose vertical flow is uniquely ergodic and the corresponding geodesic in the moduli space of Riemann surfaces diverges to infinity~\cite{CM06}.
 Not long after, Cheung and Eskin showed that if the geodesic diverges to infinity slowly enough, then the vertical linear flow is guaranteed to be uniquely ergodic~\cite{CE07}.

-Similar to our result, Chaika and Trevi\~no found a closely related condition derived from the \emph{flat geometry} of the surface that implies unique ergodicity of the vertical linear flow on a translation surface~\cite{CT17}.
+Similar to our result, Chaika and Trevi\~no found a closely related condition derived from the \emph{flat geometry} of the surface that implies unique ergodicity of the vertical linear flow on a translation surface~\cite{CT17},~\cite{T14}.
 Let $\delta(g_t \omega)$ be the systole on $g_t \omega$, by which we mean the shortest length of a non-contractible set of saddle connections.
 If $\int_0^{\infty} \delta^2(g_t \omega)\, dt$ diverges, then the vertical linear flow is uniquely ergodic.
-In short, the length of the shortest contractible set of saddle connections cannot get too short too quickly.
+In short, the length of the shortest contractible set of saddle connections cannot get too short, too quickly.
 The geodesic must stay sufficiently far from the boundary of the moduli space (in some compact set) for a sufficient amount of time.

-Our result differs in that it identifies a condition on the forward-time geodesic in moduli space that is equivalent to a quantitative density condition on the linear flow.
-This is akin to results in homogeneous dynamics that seek to quantify the density of orbits.
+Our result differs in that, at least for lattice surfaces, it identifies a condition on the forward-time geodesic in moduli space that is equivalent to a quantitative density condition on the linear flow.
+Moreover, the work of Beck and Chen shows us that the slopes of these trajectories are badly approximable, meaning, superdense trajectories are as far as possible from (closed) trajectories of rational slopes.
+This seems to be a shadow of a philosophy being developed in homogeneous dynamics.
+Recently Lindenstrauss, Margulis, Mohammadi, and Shah gave effective bounds on time that the unipotent flow can spend near homogeneous subvarieties of an arithmetic quotient $G / \Gamma$~\cite{LMMS19}.
+This has become a tool for proving quantitative density statements about unipotent flows in this setting~\cite{LMW24}.
+Moreover, our results are akin to other results in homogeneous dynamics that seek to quantify the density of orbits.
 For example, the quantitative version of the Oppenheim conjecture seeks to give explicit quantitative information about the density of the orbits of unipotent flows~\cite{EMM98},~\cite{EMM05},~\cite{MM11}.
-Recently Lindenstrauss, Margulis, Mohammadi, and Shah gave effective bounds on time that the unipotent flow can spend near homogeneous subvarieties of an arithmetic quotient $G / \Gamma$~\cite{LMMS19}.
-This will become a tool for proving quantitative density statements about unipotent flows in this setting.

-Various forms of quantitative density results have been explored for translation and half-translation surfaces.
-For instance, Forni showed that for almost all half-translation surfaces, the deviation from the ergodic average of the flow on the surface is governed by the Lyapunov exponents of the Kontsevich-Zorich cocycle~\cite{F01}.
-The results tell us that we can use compact sets (rather, the amount of time the $g_t \omega$ spends in compact sets) to control the rate of convergence to the ergodic average of the linear flow on $\omega$.
-Athreya and Forni used this idea to give the analogous result for the measure zero set of rational billiards~\cite{AF08}.
-In the case of a superdense flow, Theorem 4.4 in~\cite{AF08} gives us control over the second Lyapunov exponent and, in particular, shows that a superdense flow admits faster convergence to the ergodic average than any linear flow that is not superdense.